 - If you like to travel, audit is the way to go.
 While travel is currently limited or non-existent, traveling to client sites is a major part of the job, post-pandemic.

 - People will ALWAYS ask you, can you do my taxes?
 You can’t.

 - Audit gives you the chance to be yelled at by the client starting day one!

 - Being an auditor requires being skeptical and being independent.
-This can often times be a problem for people who want to “help” the client, or be on their team like a consultant.
-At the end of the day your goal is to minimize audit risk (the risk of a bad opinion).
+This can oftentimes be a problem for people who want to “help” the client, or be on their team as a consultant.
+At the end of the day, your goal is to minimize audit risk (the risk of a bad opinion).

 - Traveling can be tedious.
 While we listed this as a pro, it can also be a con since, over time, traveling constantly can get a bit exhaustive.